agile-ts/documentation/docs/packages/core/features/state/Methods.md

 :::

 Checks if the given value has the correct type at runtime.
-It compares whether the value has the same type, which was previously defined with help of the [`type`](#type) function.
+It compares whether the value has the same type as the type, which was previously defined with help of the [`type`](#type) function.
 ```ts {2,3}
 MY_STATE.type(String);